-In addition to a royalty-free stock digital art collection featuring more than 1,500 lighting-optimized files available as stock content, you can develop your own custom media files and 3D object files for playback on DL.3, DL.2 or Axon media servers.
-For a quick overview on developing your own custom User content, see Appendix C: Custom User Content on page 347.
-The Digital Lighting Product and Support pages at https://digital_lighting offer additional assistance and the latest software and techniques for creating and encoding custom content custom User content) and type (Media files or 3-D Object files).
-For more information on using the CMA to view and manage content, (see Chapter 16: Content Management Application (CMA) on page 245).
+In addition to a royalty-free stock digital art collection featuring more than 1,500 lightingoptimized files available as stock content, you can develop your own custom media files and 3D object files for playback on DL.3, DL.2 or Axon media servers.
+For a quick overview on developing your own custom User content, see Appendix C: Custom User Content on page 357.
+The Digital Lighting Product and Support pages at highend.com/digital_lighting offer additional assistance and the latest software and techniques for creating and encoding custom content.